jasonsnider/jsc/README.md

 * Utilities
 * Tags
 * Search

-### Submodules
 * Config

 The setup makes the following assumptions
-Your creating a project called parbake.org on the path /var/www/parbake.org Your user name is jsnider
+Your creating a project called jsc.org on the path /var/www/jsc.org Your user name is jsnider
 Apache runs as www-data

-Adjust these parbake.org, /var/www/parbake.org, jsnider and www-data as needed
+Adjust these jsc.org, /var/www/jsc.org, jsnider and www-data as needed

 ````
 # Create a web directory, this directory needs to have access to a CakePHP library
 cd /var/www
-cd mkdir parbake.org
+cd mkdir jsc.org
-cd parbake.org
+cd jsc.org
 touch build
 chmod +x build
 ````